 DAY 2 – Climb

-With an alpine start we begin our climb with light packs.
-From camp the route ascends into the upper basin which puts us below a broad face.
-From here we ascend gradually steepening slopes towards the Northeast Chute (early season).
+With an alpine start we begin our climb.
+From camp the route ascends into the upper basin and we find ourselves beneath the broad, intimidating Northeast face.
+From here we ascend progressively steepening slopes towards the Northeast Chute (early season).
 The Northeast Chute is steep and direct, and we front point our way up this gully using our ice axe, crampons, and the rope.
 This is the most spectacular section of the climb.
 Topping out on the summit ridge, it’s a short cruise to the top.

 Later season we’ll ascend to the Deception-Martin Peak col and descend a short distance to a glacier on the north side of the mountain, climbing a few hundred feet on snow, with one or two steeper sections.
 This puts us on Deception’s north ridge, and the last 400’ is a cruise.